Theatre and Dance

 Graduation with Leadership Distinction: GLD: Global Learning

-Third level of classical ballet technique.
-This course is for non dance majors.
+Intermediate/advanced third level of classical ballet technique for dance majors.
 May be repeated up to six times for credit.

-Pointe technique and skills on pointe, an extension of ballet technique at the intermediate level.
-Study and execution of female variations from classical repertory.
+Advanced study in pointe technique.
+Study and execution of variations from classical repertory.
 May be repeated four times.

 The history and practice of indigenous West African dance.

-A third level technique with refinement skills, and complex combinations.
-This course is for non dance majors.
+Intermediate/advanced level of contemporary and modern dance techniques.
 May be repeated up to six times for credit.

 Graduation with Leadership Distinction: GLD: Professional and Civic Engagement Internships